 We can make an estimation, in terms of ETH, of the cost per storage type:

 Above table values are prices in ETH.
-The miners will include transaction with a higher price so when an user pays more per GAS, more fast the his/her transaction will be included in a block.
+The miners will include transactions with a higher price so when an user pays more per GAS, more fast his/her transaction will be included in a block.

 Last, we can set a $/ETH rate, for example, 1356.30$:

-It’s important to analyze smart contracts in terms of GAS consumption to control the operational costs.
+It’s important to analyse smart contracts in terms of GAS consumption to control the operational costs.